Police-Involved-Deaths-CA/Data/index.md

 ## Increasing Police Violence in Canada

 There has been an alarming increase in deaths at the hands of Canadian Police over recent years.
+Police and government institutions need to be held account for this.

 <img src='docs/images/Annual.png' width='600'>

 ## Spatial Distribution

-Police in the North and West are More Violent
+Police in the North and West are More Violent.

 <img src='docs/images/PID_by_Prov.png'>